Implementing Batch Schema Processing Pipelines for Geospatial Standardization Jump to heading

 Configuration-as-Code & Field Definitions Jump to heading

 Pipeline architects must define mapping rules in version-controlled YAML manifests rather than embedding transformation logic directly into Python.
 Each manifest entry specifies source field paths, target column names, expected data types, and coercion tolerances.
-At runtime, a configuration parser validates the manifest against a pydantic schema registry, ensuring all required directives are present before initialization.
 This approach guarantees that Field Renaming & Type Coercion Rules execute deterministically across disparate municipal datasets while maintaining full auditability through Git commit history.

 schema_version: "2.1"